COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we introduce \cough, a large challenging dataset for COVID-19 FAQ retrieval. \cough features varying query forms, long and noisy answer natures and multilingualism. \cough will also serve as a better evaluation benchmark since it has large-scale relevance annotations.
-Results show the limitations of current FAQ retrieval models.
-Our \cough dataset is freely available online to encourage more research on FAQ retrieval.
+In this paper, we introduce \cough, a large challenging dataset for COVID-19 FAQ retrieval. \cough features varying query forms, long and noisy answers, and multilinguality. \cough also serves as a better evaluation benchmark since it has quality larger-scale relevance annotations. {We discuss the limitations of current FAQ retrieval models via comprehensive experiments, and encourage future research to further improve FAQ retrieval.}